Call it what you like –

 Keeping Your Kit Updated

-Be sure to check for expired medicine systematically.
+Be sure to check for expiration dates systematically.

-Below is a long but extremely detailed DIY Tactical Medical Kit Build video (worth watching if you’re serious about building your own medical kit).
+Below is a long but extremely detailed DIY Tactical Medical Kit Build video.

 Medical experience is an extremely helpful accessory to this project, but it’s not a skill set that everyone has.

-The most important part of building an advanced medical kit is understanding how to use what’s inside.
+The most important part of building a medical kit is understanding how to use what’s inside.

-But I recommend you check out the medical information product called Survival MD.
+But I recommend you check out the medical information product called The Home Doctor.

 It’s so easy; a 12-year-old can understand it.

-You’ll be amazed by what a difference it makes to finally know how to use your medical supplies and protect your family from even the worst medical emergencies.
+You’ll be amazed by the difference it makes to know how to use your medical supplies in a pinch.

 Good Luck